 There are many important things to consider as you set a wedding date.
 This guide on how to choose a wedding date walks you through 7 important questions that you need answer together as a couple as you move forward with choosing your wedding date.

-After you are engaged, the single most asked question will be “when’s the big day?!” … Trust me, it’s almost as bad at the classic “so, when are you having kids?” question after you get married!
+After you are engaged, the single most asked question will be “when’s the big day?!” … Trust me, it’s almost as bad as the classic “so, when are you having kids?” question after you get married!

-Below is a list of 7 questions to ask yourselves as you start narrowing your options and and help answer the big question of how to choose a wedding date.
+Below is a list of 7 questions to ask yourselves as you start narrowing your options and help answer the big question of how to choose a wedding date.